LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Make up a Password

-The first time you build with the GitHub Browser Build method for any DIY app, you will make up a password (MATCH_PASSWORD) for the Match-Secrets repository.
 This is the second one of two GitHub secrets needed for your build.

+The first time you build with the GitHub Browser Build method for any DIY app, you will make up a password and record it as `MATCH_PASSWORD`.
+Note, if you later lose `MATCH_PASSWORD`, you will need to delete and make a new Match-Secrets repository (next step).

-## Setup GitHub Match-Secrets repository
+## Setup GitHub Match-Secrets Repository

 The creation of the Match-Secrets repository is a common step for all GitHub Browser Builds; do this step only once.
 You must be logged into your GitHub account.

 1. Create a [new empty repository](https://github.com/new) titled `Match-Secrets`.
 It should be private.

+Once created, you will not take any direct actions with this repository; it needs to be there for the GitHub to use as you progress through the steps.

 ## Setup GitHub LoopWorkspace Repository